Her Excellency Senator Anna Maria Anders

-Representative Dennis Ross is the Republican Representative from Florida’s 15th District.
-Representative Ross attained a BS in Organizational Management from the School of Business in Auburn University and a Law degree from the Cumberland School of Law at Samford University in Birmingham, Alabama.
-Before his election, Representative Ross started his own law firm, which grew to seven lawyers and 27 employees.
-Representative Ross currently serves on the House Committee on Oversight and Government Reform and the Committee on Financial Services.
+Rep. Dennis Ross is the Republican Representative from Florida’s 15th District.
+Rep. Ross attained a BS in Organizational Management from the School of Business in Auburn University and a Law degree from the Cumberland School of Law at Samford University in Birmingham, Alabama.
+Before his election, Rep. Ross started his own law firm, which grew to seven lawyers and 27 employees.
+Rep. Ross currently serves on the House Committee on Oversight and Government Reform and the Committee on Financial Services.

 Joshua Rubenstein has been professionally involved with human rights and international affairs for over forty years as an activist and independent scholar with particular expertise in Russian affairs.
 He was on the staff of Amnesty International USA from 1975 to 2012 as the Northeast Regional Director and is a recognized scholar of literature, dissent, and politics in the former Soviet Union.
 He is now Associate Director for Major Gifts at Harvard Law School.